Orion Social Content Sep24 Offshore Li Copy

 From painters to cleaners, many offshore companies also seek workers to carry out work unrelated to rig operations – ideal for people seeking the offshore lifestyle with limited experience.
 Sodexo and Eurest, for example, are both companies specialising in finding food service workers, such as chefs, for offshore locations.

-To help you advance your way to landing your first oil and gas job with no experience, read these handy blogs to help guide you through the process:
+Alternatively, to help you advance your way to landing your first oil rig job with no experience, read these handy blogs to help guide you through the process: